 Fortunately for me because I live in south Texas, and for others who live in temperate and tropical climes, butterfly season never ends.
 We get to enjoy seeing many different species of native butterflies throughout the winter.

-Winter is the perfect time of year to start planning for the butterflies when warmer weather arrives.
+Winter is the perfect time of year to start planning your garden for the butterflies!
 If you enjoy seeing butterflies in your garden, then you not only need to plant flowers that feed the adults but also plant host plants that will feed the caterpillars of those butterflies.

 Many seeds, especially native milkweeds and native perennials, need to be cold-stratified for 3 to 6 weeks.
 If you live where it snows, I think the easiest way to cold stratify seeds is using the milk jug method.